-Researchers come face-to-face with huge great white shark
+Researchers come face to face with huge great white shark

 Oliphant, who photographed the now-viral images, said it’s unclear if the shark is the famed Deep Blue, believed to be the largest great white ever recorded.

-“She looks the part right now,” Oliphant said of the shark spotted Tuesday.
+“She looks the part right now,” Oliphant said about the shark spotted Tuesday.
 “Maybe even more exciting that there is another massive, you know, super-size great white shark out there.
 Because their populations are so dwindling.”

-Ramsey, who operates Oahu-based One Ocean Diving and Research with Oliphant, said she has been pushing for a bill that would ban the killing of sharks and rays in Hawaii for several years, and hopes this year the measure will actually become law.
+Ramsey, who operates Oahu-based One Ocean Diving and Research with Oliphant, said she has been pushing for several years for a bill that would ban the killing of sharks and rays in Hawaii, and hopes this year the measure will become law.

 She said the images of her swimming next to a huge great white shark prove the predators should be protected, not feared.

-Still, the seasoned shark diver doesn’t think the general public should recklessly get into the water with the giants, especially around a food source like a rotting whale carcass.
+Still, the veteran shark diver doesn’t think the general public should recklessly get into the water with the giants, especially around a food source like a rotting whale carcass.

 Ramsey said extensive training and time spent studying shark behavior has kept her team and customers safe.
 She teaches people about how to act and, more importantly, not act when they encounter a shark in the water.